Jaseci-Labs/jaseci/docs/docs/docs/getting_started/writing_first_app/buidling_graph.md

 node product_catalog;
 ```
-To get more information about nodes you can go [here](../../development/abstractions/graphs#nodes)
+You can get more information about nodes [here](../../development/abstractions/graphs#nodes).

 ### Edges

 Edges are the link between nodes.
 They walker will use these edges to determine the next node to traverse to.
 The has key word is used to declare the variable "intent".
 This "intent" is what the Walker will use to to determine which node to go to next.
-To get more information about edges you can go [here](../../development/abstractions/graphs#edges)
+More information about edges can be found [here](../../development/abstractions/graphs#edges)

 The shop graph has one type of edges named `category`.
 We can define that as follows;